autoplot/documentation/javadoc/org/das2/math/PoissonDistribution.md

+# org.das2.math.PoissonDistribution

-# org.das2.math.PoissonDistributionClass for generating numbers from a Poisson distribution.
+Class for generating numbers from a Poisson distribution.

-PoissonDistribution( )
+# PoissonDistribution( )

 ***